areas0/argocd-diff-preview/docs/output.md

 After rendering the manifests for each branch, the tool stores the compared output in two files: `./output/base-branch.yaml` and `./output/target-branch.yaml`.
 These files are long YAML documents containing all the rendered manifests.

 You can pass this output into any tool you like.
 For example, you could feed those files into [kube-score](https://github.com/zegl/kube-score) to check whether the score of your new branch goes up or down.

+## Warnings section

+If you enable `--render-errors-as-warnings`, any applications that failed to render will be listed at the end of the report under a "Warnings" section, instead of failing the run.
+This helps surface issues without blocking the diff.